zero12srl/TrAPP-lib-iOS/README.md

 # TrAPP iOS Library

-TrAPP is a platform that allow to manage all the translations of mobile apps and web apps.
+TrAPP is a platform that allow to manage all the translations of mobile and web apps.
 This repository contains the library to integrate TrAPP with iOS mobile apps.
 The library handles the following features:
 - Authentication